M. D. Bright: Biography

 After 20 years in American comic books, Bright moved into storyboarding for commercials, and live-action television and feature films, notably including M. Night Shyamalan's The Last Airbender.
-He has occasionally returned to comics, including an Untold Tales of the New Universe one-shot for Marvel Comics and a Transformers Spotlight issue for IDW Publishing.
+He occasionally returned to comics, including an Untold Tales of the New Universe one-shot for Marvel Comics and a Transformers Spotlight issue for IDW Publishing.
+Bright also created the Damaged comic series with Jason McKee of A-10 Comics.

-He also created the Damaged comic series with Jason McKee of A-10 Comics.
-Bright's Christian-themed comic strip ...level path, that he writes and draws, is occasionally updated on his website.
+Bright died on March 27, 2024, at the age of 68.